Greek Landmarks Off the Beaten Path to Visit

 The James Bond 1981 film For Your Eyes Only was shot on location here.
 The dramatic rock formations also inspired The Eyrie in Game of Thrones.

-But just below the “big rocks” is a little church worthy of attention in the ancient yet modern city of Kalampaka.
+But just below the awe-inspiring “big rocks” is a tiny yet mighty church worthy of attention in the ancient yet modern city of Kalampaka (Καλαμπάκα).

-Ancient, because Kalampaka has existed under various names for thousands of years.
-Modern, because the city was destroyed in 1943 and later re-constructed anew.
+Ancient because Kalampaka has existed under various names for thousands of years.
+Modern because much of the city was destroyed in 1943 during wartime occupation.
+Afterward, Kalampaka was rebuilt anew.

-What makes this church so special is its marble pulpit in the central nave.
-It’s the world’s only surviving Early Christian pulpit in the round.
+What makes this church so special and unique is its marble pulpit in the central nave.
+This is the world’s only surviving Early Christian pulpit in the round.

 Powered by GetYourGuide

-Greek Landmarks Off the Beaten Path in Western Macedonia
+Greek Landmarks Off the Beaten Path: Western Macedonia

 Aerial photo of the town of Kastoria with manor houses on the hills that protrude into the crystal clear lake

-Since Eastern Roman Emperor Justinian I founded Byzantine Kastoria in the 6th century AD, power, wealth, and culture have flourished in this lakeside city through different influences, empires, and epochs.
+The Eastern Roman Emperor Justinian I founded Byzantine Kastoria in the 6th century AD.
+Since then, power, wealth, and culture have flourished in this lakeside city through different influences, empires, and epochs.

 Swans, geese, and many other birds, some rare and endangered, complete the peaceful scene.